thebeebs/Content/bristol-net-southwest.md

 ---
-title: 'A man, the Roslyn compiler and an Azure VM.
-A peek into the .NET Compiler'
+title: A man, the Roslyn compiler and an Azure VM.
+A peek into the .NET Compiler
 authors:
 - thebeebs
-intro: 'I am in Bristol to talk about the Microsoft C# compiler.'
+intro: I am in Bristol to talk about the Microsoft C# compiler.
 types:
 - speaking
 categories:
 - meetup
 - count
-published: 2017/02/13 18:30:00
+published: 2017/02/13 12:00:00
-updated: 2017/02/13 19:30:00
+updated: 2017/02/13 12:00:00
 ---

 I'm heading down to Bristol for a meetup at dot net southwest where I will be giving the talk "A man, the Roslyn compiler and an Azure VM.
  A peek into the .NET Compiler"